HydraShaker/PyQt-Web-Browser/README.md

 # PyQt-Web-Browser
-A Web Browser with PyQt
+A Web Browser with PyQt5 and QtWebKit